MickStick/Back-End-Test/TICKETS.md

 For query params you will want to assume `filterProperty` is "name" and `filterValue` is "Additional Topping".

 ### Dev Notes / Response
+- Updated filter value with a conditional against the filterValue check which would return the filterd list _(Time Taken 20 mins)_
 ---